gnokit/2b-assistant/README.md

-# HomeWise: Your Appliance Knowledge Hub 📚🔧
+# Elara: Your Appliance Knowledge Hub 📚🔧

 Hi there! 😊 I'm Elara, your go-to AI assistant for all things household appliances.
 🏠✨ Got a question or need help troubleshooting?
 Just ask, and I'll do my best to assist you!
 What can I help you with today?